rpicard/curve25519.js/README.md

 feel free to open up an issue or submit a pull request.
 I'll take a look and we'll decide if it should be patched in.

-All contributions have to belicensed in the public domain like the rest of the wrapper.
+All contributions have to be licensed in the public domain like the rest of the wrapper.

 Changes to the C code don't belong here of course.